daniel-andersen/dystopia/README.md

 Dystopia is an interactive, digital tabletop board game based on the board game [Kampen mod Dystopia (Danish)](http://trollsahead.dk/dystopia/index.html).
 It combines interaction between physical bricks and a digital board projected from a mini projector connected to an iPhone.

-The project combines several interesting techniques, including computer vision (CV), artificial intelligence (AI) and computer game engine.
+The project combines several interesting techniques, including computer vision, artificial intelligence and game engine design.

 See photos and videos below.